aanciaes/TrustedPasSEnvironment/README.md

 ``-e NUMBER_OF_OPS=1000``

+### Important

+The client TPM checks the hash of the redis-server bin file.
+Make sure to change it on your configuration file or the client may not run.

 ### Security Configurations

 By default, the client will use the blowfish encryption algorithm with a 448 byte key.